trustbridge/intergov/DEVELOPMENT.rst

    python3.6 pie.py intergov.start
    python3.6 pie.py intergov.tests.unit
    python3.6 pie.py intergov.tests.integration

+or, using docker-compose directly:

+   $ touch demo-local.py
+   $ docker-compose up (or add -d to keep it running in the background)
+   $ (after it's started) docker-compose up tests-unit (unit tests)
+   $ (after it's started) docker-compose up tests-integration (integration tests)

+   $ (to clean it up) docker-compose down --volumes (note - you have to delete var/ directory as well)

+For integration tests going fine you need to have all containers started and running.

 Expect the last part (integration tests) to take a minute or two.